ckagana/notes/java/web-applications/README.md

 ## References

-Where not otherwise indicated, all material should be regarded as notes taken from studying the book "Professional Java for Web Applications" by Williams, 2014.
-Paragraphs signed with a "*" symbol should be intended as personal additions.
+Where not otherwise indicated, all material should be regarded as notes taken from the book "Professional Java for Web Applications" by Williams, 2014.
+Paragraphs marked with a "*" symbol should be intended as personal additions.